adamsteer/f4g-oceania-pdal/workshop/4-python-and-pdal.md

 ## Summary

 Python functionality can be added to PDAL using a pipeline `filter` option.
 PDAL functionality can be added to python using PDAL as a module with few dependencies (primarily numpy).
-The canonical reference is here: https://pdal.io/python.html
+The canonical reference is here: https://pdal.io/python.html.
+Python module development is also independent of PDAL itself - please refer to https://github.com/PDAL/python and make awesome improvements there!

 [next - entwine](5-entwine.md)